prowler0305/nas_status_app/nas-status-doc/docs/index.md

     ### Add FAQs
     https://nas-status.engapps.uscc.com/nas/add/faq

     Provides forms for the SA3 Automation Core Team to add, remove, maintain the FAQs displayed on the FAQs page.
-See the [Add FAQs](maintain_faqs.md) page for more information.
+See the [Add FAQs](add_faqs.md) page for more information.

-### Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.